Schizophrenia Rehabilitation and Treatment

 What Are the Signs and Symptoms of Schizophrenia?

-According to Mayo Clinic, people with schizophrenia are unlikely to realize they have it, so it’s often up to friends and family to help them get the help and support they need.
+According to Mayo Clinic, people with schizophrenia are unlikely to realize they have it, so it’s often up to friends, family, and loved ones to help them get the help and support they need.
 Recognizing some of the symptoms and signs of schizophrenia can help.

 It’s commonly known that people with this mental disorder may experience hallucinations, but the signs of schizophrenia don’t end there.
 According to the NIMH and the U.S. National Library of Medicine (NLM), there are three categories of symptoms of schizophrenia: